 Formal Requirements in Cognitive Psychology

-A student entering the Ph.D. program without prior graduate level experience typically takes between four and six years to complete the Ph.D.
-The time required depends on many factors including the extent to which a minor program is pursued, internships are completed, and a host of other reasons.
+A student entering the Ph.D. program without prior graduate level experience ideally takes four years to complete the Ph.D.
+However, the time required depends on many factors including the extent to which a minor program is pursued, internships are completed, and a host of other reasons.
 The actual course requirements are not extensive, but many course offerings are available.
 The bulk of your time will be spent learning cognitive psychology by doing research and teaching about it.

 The course requirements include: